Drew Hill: Early life

 Hill played four years at Georgia Tech.
 He was used in a variety of offensive positions as a receiver/returner/back.
-His high in receiving was his senior year in 1978 when he caught 36 passes fir 708 yards for four touchdowns.
-He also returned 19 kicks for 570 yards for a NCAA-leading 30.0 average.
+His high in receiving was his senior year in 1978 when he caught 36 passes for 708 yards for four touchdowns.
+He also returned 19 kicks for 570 yards for an NCAA-leading 30.0 average.
 In four years combined, he scored fourteen touchdowns.

 Football career

 Hill was drafted in the 12th round by the Los Angeles Rams in 1979 as the 328th pick of 330 players.
 He was utilized for kick returns in most of the games with occasional time at receiver.
 Against the Seattle Seahawks, he caught his first passes as a receiver (two) along with scoring his first touchdown.
 In total, he returned fourteen kicks for 803 yards.
 Hill saw limited action in the postseason for the Rams that year, which saw them advance all the way to Super Bowl XIV.
 He caught one pass for 28 yards in the Super Bowl against the Pittsburgh Steelers.
-It was his only Super Bowl appearance, which the Rams lost 31-19.
+It was his only Super Bowl appearance, which the Rams lost 31–19.
 Hill was used selectively again in 1980, catching 19 passes for 416 yards with two touchdowns while returning 43 kicks for 880 yards and a touchdown (from 98 yards out), which ended up being the only kick return touchdown of his career.
 He caught a total of 23 passes in the next two combined seasons for the Rams (while having more returns, most notably returning 60 for 1,170 yards in 1981) before missing the entire 1983 season due to injury; when he returned, he returned 26 kicks for 543 yards while catching 14 passes for 390 yards.
 In 1985, he was traded to the Houston Oilers for draft picks after the emergence of receivers such as Henry Ellard.